acarril/acarril.github.io/_posts/2018-05-15-atom-hydrogen.md

 # Python, Julia and R with Atom + Hydrogen

-One of the main reasons to use Atom is the [Hydrogen package](https://atom.io/packages/hydrogen), which is an interactive coding environment that supports Python, R and Julia kernels.
+One of the main reasons to use Atom is the [Hydrogen package](https://atom.io/packages/hydrogen), which is an interactive coding environment that supports Python, R, Julia, and Stata kernels.
 Put simply, **Hydrogen lets you run code inline and in real time, which is the ideal workflow for rapid developing.**
 A gif is worth a thousand words:

 ![](https://cloud.githubusercontent.com/assets/13285808/20360886/7e03e524-ac03-11e6-9176-37677f226619.gif)

-We'll set up Atom+Hydrogen to work with Python, R and Julia.
+We'll set up Atom+Hydrogen to work with Python, R, Julia, and Stata.
-You can choose a subset of those packages, of course --- the steps involved are pretty much the same for all three of them.
+You can choose a subset of those packages, of course --- the steps involved are pretty much the same for all four of them.

-First you should install the software. **Bear in mind that Python is pretty much a prerequisite for using Hydrogen with R and Julia (and other languages), because [Jupyter](http://jupyter.org/install) itself depends on Python.**
+First you should install the software. **Bear in mind that Python is pretty much a prerequisite for using Hydrogen with R, Julia, and Stata (and other languages), because [Jupyter](https://jupyter.org/install) itself depends on Python.**
-R and Julia are optional.
+R, Julia, and Stata are optional.

 ### Install Anaconda Python